-The sensitivity analysis assumes that the change in foreign exchange rates had been applied to remeasure those financial instruments held by the Group which expose the Group to foreign currency risk at the end of the reporting period, include inter-company payables and receivables within the Group which are denominated in a currency other than the functional currencies of the lender or the borrower.
+The sensitivity analysis assumes that the change in foreign exchange rates had been applied to remeasure those financial instruments held by the Group which expose the Group to foreign currency risk at the end of the reporting period.
 The analysis excludes differences that would result from the translation of the financial statements of foreign operations into the Group's presentation currency.
-The analysis is performed on the same basis for 2015.
+The analysis is performed on the same basis for 2016.

-(e) Equity price risk
+(e) Price risk